From A Wiki of Ice and Fire

 A Feast for Crows

 When her father Tywin is murdered, the checks on her claim to power are cleared.
 She resumes her position as Regent over her son, the eight-year-old King Tommen, who is entirely obedient to her will.
 As the eldest child of Tywin, she is also acknowledged as the Lady of Casterly Rock by her uncle Kevan.
 Thus empowered and unrestricted, Cersei feels she has the opportunity to prove herself an even better ruler than her father.
 She begins her new regime by filling all of the positions on Tommen's small council with her own supporters and agents, disregarding the previous arrangements made by Tywin and the well-meant, if blunt, advice from Kevan.
 She becomes a restless sleeper, troubled by nightmares of the Imp and the Iron Throne consuming her.
+Her growing dependency on alcohol increases her tendencies to paranoia, rash judgement and hysteria following the death of her father and son.

 Cersei grows to suspect that her powerful Tyrell allies, now relatives through Tommen's marriage to Margaery, are trying to seize control of the kingdom.
 This suspicion grows from a Tyrell coin found by Maester Qyburn in the dungeon where Tyrion was being held before his escape.

 Since the reader knows the Tyrells had nothing to do with Tyrion's escape, the coin was likely planted by someone else - i.e., Varys - in the hopes of spreading discord in the Tyrell/Lannister alliance.
 If so, the plot seems to have worked, as Cersei commences a campaign of intrigue to remove all the Tyrells in King's Landing from positions of influence and authority, including her son's wife, Margaery, and Ser Loras, a member of the Kingsguard.
 She befriends Taena Merryweather who informs Cersei that her maid Senelle is spying on her for Margaery.
 This leads Senelle to be given over to Qyburn for his twisted experiments.
-Taena becomes her bedwarmer and confidant.
+Taena becomes her bedwarmer and confidante.

 Cersei's paranoia alienates Jaime, who abandons her to her political machinations.
 She refuses to honor the debts owed by the Crown, angering powerful institutions such as the Iron Bank of Braavos and the Faith of the Seven.
 This results in the Faith refusing to bless King Tommen, and the Iron Bank calling in all their debts throughout Westeros and refusing all new loans.
 This causes economic chaos throughout the Seven Kingdoms.
 With the monies owed, Cersei constructs a new royal fleet of warships and gives command to Aurane Waters, the Bastard of Driftmark and a sellsail of questionable expertise and loyalty.